-For Czech-speaking Master students ("Economic Theory" and "Finance, Financial Markets and Banking") or for students of the Master in Economics and Finance IES and CERGE-EI jointly offer a unique opportunity to study part of the track simultaneously at IES and CERGE-EI via the Visiting Master’s scheme.
+For Czech-speaking Masters students ("Economic Theory" and "Finance, Financial Markets and Banking") or for students of the Master in Economics and Finance, IES and CERGE-EI jointly offer a unique opportunity to study part of the track simultaneously at IES and CERGE-EI via the Visiting Master’s scheme.

 The scheme combines Master’s level courses at IES with PhD-level courses at CERGE-EI and is designed for strong and highly motivated students.
 As a result, IES Master’s students visiting CERGE-EI:

 - obtain their Master's degree in Economics from IES

 - complete the 1st year of their PhD coursework at CERGE-EI including General exams, and may proceed to the 2nd year of the CERGE-EI PhD program if they wish

 Visiting Master’s take the 1st-year PhD courses at CERGE-EI as equivalents of IES courses and receive credits.
 For example, CERGE-EI’s PhD course “Macroeconomics I" would be recognized as equivalent to IES’s Masters-level course “Advanced Macroeconomics.”
 See Program Details section for more information.